These are the Different Types of Business Phone Systems

 - Lower phone call costs.

-line from a traditional phone company.
-However, many of VoIP providers
+a traditional analog line from a traditional phone company.

-VoIP providers offer specific plans that include a multitude of
+hosted VoIP providers offer specific plans which include a multitude of

 yearly commitment for their best pricing.

-- Larger systems (companies with more than 50 employees/phones) may require
+- Larger companies with more than 50 employees/phones often require

 additional more-sophisticated in-house network equipment and administration.

 - Any business with multiple locations.
 Global companies that call internationally.
 Businesses that